 P.S. (edited 2/3/2013) Here are some of my own favorite pieces that I acquired from the store.
 If you have any pictures of your own treasured items from Gargoyles, please share them in the comments if you wish.

-This brass winged lion used to sit inside at the front of the store.
+This brass winged lion used to sit on a column inside the store next to one of the front windows.

 I used to have many of these pewter angel coins.
 This last one is tarnished and treasured.